Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_amg_and_streamlit_on_real-time_dashboarding/getting_started_with_amg_and_streamlit_on_real-time_dashboarding.md

 Now you should see raw data in variant type is copied into the `FLIGHTS_TBL` table.

-Next, we will create a view and run DDL to convert the raw data into a nicely formatted table.
+Next, we will create a view and run DDL to convert the raw data into a multi-column table.

 ```commandline
 CREATE OR REPLACE VIEW FLIGHTS_O_VW